vrsource/fork_testing/README.md

 Feature 2: Adding more really good things to project.

-Feature 3: Take over the world
+Feature 3: Take over the tri-state area.